- The Academic Program

 The following consequences will apply to students who violate the off-campus rules:

-- First offense - demand study hall (proctored study hall with permission to leave the study hall room given only by the disciplinary chair, dean of students, assistant principal or principal) for three weeks, meetings period time restricted and parents called;
+- First offense - demand study hall (proctored study hall with permission to leave the study hall room given only by the Honor Council chair, dean of students, assistant division head or division head) for three weeks, meetings period time restricted and parents contacted; and

-- Second offense - one day suspension, four weeks demand study hall, meetings period time restricted and parent conference arranged; and
+- Second offense - one day suspension, four weeks demand study hall, meetings period time restricted and parent conference arranged.

 Further violations will result in serious disciplinary action after review by the Honor Council.